WHUzhusihan96/myTransferlearning/TJM-14/readme.md

 The paper and the code of TJM.

-I write `mTJM.m` by myself and when using primal kernel(without kernel),I think it's similar to JDA.
+I write `mTJM.m` by myself and when using primal kernel(without kernel), I think it's similar to JDA.

 **`when you do traditional TL, I suggest matlab`**